 Plain practical trainers or plimsolls (for indoor use)

-Our school campus currently accommodates pupils from 4 to 13 years old.
-It is located in the El Viso a residential district of Madrid in a reconstructed building situated on the Plaza de la República Argentina and is situated extremely close to the República Argentina metro station (Line 6) while buses 51, 7, 16, 19, C1 and C2 all stop a minute or two from the school gates.
+Our school has two campuses and currently accommodates pupils from 3 to 16 years old.
+They are located in the El Viso residential district of Madrid, in the Barrio de Salamanca.
+Both campuses are situated very close to the República Argentina metro station (Line 6) while buses 51, 7, 16, 19, C1 and C2 all stop a minute or two from the school gates.